Skip to navigation Skip to content

 • the amount that could reasonably be obtained by commercial application of the property (the commercial lease value, which will generally be the net market rental value)

-Any income actually received by the customer from the property is deducted from this deemed amount.
+Any income the customer received from the property is deducted from this deemed amount.
+This is the net income after expenses.

 Where more than one item of property is being disregarded, the comparison of 2.5% of the value of the property and the commercial lease value of that property must be done separately for each item of property being disregarded.

-• a farm is being operated by a family member, and
+• a farm property where the farm is being operated by:

 2